abulzunayed/Machine-learning/README.md

 **(Project-4).
 Denoising Autoencoder.**

-Denoising autoencoders attempt to address identity-function risk by randomly corrupting input (i.e. introducing noise) that the autoencoder must then reconstruct, or denoise.
-Here, Two kinds of noise were introduced to the standard MNIST dataset: Gaussian and speckle, to help generalization for denoising.
+An autoencoder is a neural network used for dimensionality reduction; that is, for feature selection and extraction.
+Here, Two kinds of noise were introduced to the standard MNIST dataset: Gaussian and speckle.
+Denoising autoencoder helps with generalization for denoising.

 ![image](https://github.com/abulzunayed/Machine-learning/assets/122612945/798bcce2-ca64-40fc-b08c-91c5aefdfc62)